Fong20/PicoCTF/General Skills/Binary Search.md

 1. The program will generate a random number between 1 and 1000 and store it in the target variable
 2. The MAX_GUESSES variable is set to 10 so that it limits the player to only 10 attempts in guessing the correct number
 3. The guess_count variable starts from 0
-4. A while loop is used to loop through the player's process of guessing the number.
-This is done by checking if the value of guess_count is less than MAX_GUESSES which is 10.
+4. A while loop is used to loop through the player's process of guessing the number where the process will continue to be executed as long as the value of guess_count is less than MAX_GUESSES which is 10.
 5. The program prompts the user to enter a number and saving it to the guess variable.
 If the value of the guess variable is less than the target variable value, the program will inform the player that the value is too low.
 Vice versa, the program will inform the player that the value is too high
-6. If the value of the guess variable is equal to the target variable value, the program will retrieve the flag from the metadata file and provide the flag.
+6. If the value of the guess variable is equal to the target variable value, the program will retrieve the flag from the metadata file and provide the required flag.

 ![Screen Shot 04-07-25 at 10 08 PM](https://github.com/user-attachments/assets/fec8a858-873a-41e0-a00a-8a35ecaefb1b)